DrewBanyai/Stereodose/Service/README.md

 	- returns Result and Token value in JSON

 3) POST API/playlist/create
-	- accepts PlaylistName, PlaylistDescription, PlaylistImageSrc, and Playlist values in JSON
+	- accepts Name, Description, ImageSource, and TrackList values in JSON
 	- returns Result and PlaylistID in JSON

 4) POST API/playlist/delete